Stool C. difficile toxin

 Enzyme immunoassay (EIA) is most often used to detect substances produced by the bacteria.
 This test is faster than older tests, and simpler to perform.
-The results are available in about an hour.
-However, it is slightly less sensitive than previous methods.
+The results are ready in a few hours.
+However, it is slightly less sensitive than earlier methods.
 Several stool samples may be needed to get an accurate result.

 Do not mix urine, water, or toilet tissue with the sample.

 For children wearing diapers: